 Meet the Board Members

-Dr. Cara Stillings Candal is currently the Director of Research and Curriculum at the Center for Better Schools/National Academy for Advanced Teacher Education.
-In this role, she works to provide targeted, differentiated professional learning opportunities for experienced educators from across the country that have been identified as highly effective by the districts, charter, and faith-based networks in which they work.
-Cara has worked in the field of education for fifteen years as a high school teacher, as a curriculum and large-scale assessment specialist for the Riverside Publishing Company, and as a Research Assistant Professor at the Boston University School of Education.
+Dr. Cara Stillings Candal is Director of Educational Opportunity for the Foundation for Excellence in Education (Excelined).
+In this role, she conducts research and analysis on policies that foster better educational opportunities for all students and works with states to pass informed legislation.
+She is also a senior fellow in education policy at Pioneer Institute in Boston.
+Cara has worked in the field of education for twenty years as a high school teacher, a curriculum and large-scale assessment specialist for the Riverside Publishing Company, a research assistant professor at the Boston University School of Education, and a founding team member at a national, not-for-profit teacher training organization.
 In her role as researcher and educator at Boston University, her work focused on domestic and international policies affecting educational opportunities for low-income students.
-Cara is the author of numerous articles on the charter school movement, both nationally and in Massachusetts, and on the Elementary and Secondary Education Act.
-She is also the editor of the book Partnering for Progress: Boston University, The Chelsea Public Schools, and Twenty Years of Urban Education Reform.
+Cara is the author of numerous articles and several books.
+Her most recent book, The Fight for the Best Charter Public Schools in the Nation, is an analysis of the charter school movement in Massachusetts.
 Cara holds a B.A. in English literature from Indiana University, an M.A. in Social Science from the University of Chicago, and an Ed.D from the Boston University School of Education.

 Jeff Jablow, Vice-Chair